Denali Borough, Alaska: Politics

 Apart from the two Democratic victories in 1960 and 1964, Denali Borough was carried by Republicans in presidential elections except in 1992, when it was carried by independent candidate Ross Perot.
+However, Democrats usually achieve around 40% of the vote.

+Downballot, Denali is a swing county in gubernatorial elections, and has rarely voted for the same party twice in a row.